 We landed in the Emerald City late one night in early July with nothing but two suitcases and our cats, our belongings on a truck somewhere in between the east and west coasts.
 In the light of the following morning, after downloading the city’s One Bus Away public transportation app, we learned an uncomfortable truth about public transportation in most American cities: It may be one bus away, but holy shit it is far away.
 The buses came every half hour and never followed the published schedule.
 The routes simply wouldn’t get us where we needed to go.
 My new office was no more than three miles from my house and it required a transfer, for Pete’s sake.
 Our hand was forced.
 We’d been in Seattle 12 hours, and we needed to buy a car.

 We were as ready as we were going to get.
-Our research was simply saying to each other, “We should get a Prius.
+After looking at a bunch of used hondas in laurel, our research was simply saying to each other, “We should get a Prius.
 Why would anyone buy a car that’s not a hybrid?
 Prius is the only way to go.”
 And with those fatal final words, we went to the Toyota dealership.
 I can’t emphasize enough how much this transaction was like The Gods Must Be Crazy.
 We had no idea how to buy a car.
 You can just walk in and get one?
 That day?
 Do we take a ticket and wait?
 Do I wave my debit card around?
 Why are there cars inside?
 They’ll let us try driving one?
 On faith?
 Then what?

 In the end, buying a Prius in Seattle is as close to taking a number at a deli as it can be.
 In their location a few blocks from the Amazon campus, they’re essentially taking orders and passing out keys.
 We got a salesperson and performed a small amount of “negotiation” (mostly based on what we’ve seen on TV and in movies.)
 They ran our credit.
 Then we signed lots of papers – no idea what all of them were about, but we signed ‘em.
 And then they just gave us a car!
 No kiddin’!
 We just drove away!